-- the initial LSAP announcement on November 25, 2008, in which the Federal Reserve announced it would purchase up to \$100 billion in agency debt, and up to \$500 billion in agency MBS; - Chairman Bernanke's December 1, 2008, speech, in which he stated that in order to influence financial conditions, the Fed "could purchase longer term Treasury securities . . . in substantial quantities"; - the December 2008 and January 2009 FOMC statements, which indicated that the FOMC was considering expanding purchases of agency securities and initiating purchases of longer term Treasury securities; - the March 2009 FOMC statement, in which the FOMC announced the decision to purchase "up to" \$300 billion of longer term Treasury securities and to increase the size of agency debt and agency MBS purchases to "up to" \$200 billion and \$1.25 trillion, respectively; - the August 2009 FOMC statement, which dropped the "up to" language qualifying the maximum amount of Treasury purchases and announced a gradual slowing in the pace of these purchases;
+- The initial LSAP announcement on November 25, 2008, in which the Federal Reserve announced it would purchase up to \$100 billion in agency debt, and up to \$500 billion in agency MBS; - Chairman Bernanke's December 1, 2008 speech, in which he stated that in order to influence financial conditions, the Fed "could purchase longer-term Treasury securities...in substantial quantities"; - The December 2008 and January 2009 FOMC statements, which indicated that the

-29 These are strong assumptions.
-The need for them arises in part because we do not have a direct measure of expectations about the size of future LSAPs.
+24 These are strong assumptions.
+The need for them arises in part because we do not have a direct measure of LSAP expectations.
 With such a measure, we could use announcements to identify exogenous shocks to LSAP expectations.
 The corresponding yield responses could then be used to derive statistical estimates of the effects of changes in expectations and, from these, the total effects of LSAPs could be extrapolated.
 Such an approach is typical of studies of the effects of surprise changes to the target federal funds rate, using interest rate futures contracts to measure market expectations.
 A particular challenge in isolating the effects of LSAPs is that the announcements we identify are likely to have contained non-LSAP information relevant to yields, including policy measures and updates to the FOMC's economic outlook.
 As a result, it is impossible to draw a response window narrow enough to include only the effects of LSAPs.

-30 We measure agency debt yields using Freddie Mac's on-the-run fixed-rate senior benchmark noncallable note; as of February 1, 2010, Fannie Mae had not issued a ten-year note since 2007.
+25 We measure agency debt yields using Freddie Mac's on-the-run fixed-rate senior benchmark non-callable note; as of February 1, 2010, Fannie Mae had not issued a 10-year note since 2007.
 On-the-run agency debt was not included in LSAPs until September 2009, but the cumulative changes in the first off-the-run yield are almost identical to the changes in the on-the-run yield.
-The MBS yield is the average of the Freddie Mac and Fannie Mae current-coupon thirty-year agency MBS yields.
-The interest rates are from Bloomberg L.P., except for the Baa yield, which is from Barclay's Capital.
-The Kim-Wright term premium data are made available by the Federal Reserve Board at http://www.federalreserve.gov/econresdata/researchdata.htm.
+The MBS yield is the average of the Freddie Mac and Fannie Mae current-coupon 30-year agency MBS yields.
+The interest rates are from Bloomberg, except for the Baa yield, which is from Barclay's Capital.
+The Kim-Wright term premium data are made available by the Federal Reserve Board at www.federalreserve.gov/econresdata/researchdata.htm.
 The Kim-Wright term premium is based on implied zero-coupon yields on off-the-run securities, whereas the Treasury yield series are for on-the-run coupon securities.